-In this article, we delve into the history and evolution of the gymnastics horse vault, discussing its similarities to the pommel horse, why it’s called the “vaulting horse,” and why competitive gymnasts get two attempts on the apparatus.
+In this article, we delve into the history and evolution of the vaulting horse in gymnastics, discussing its similarities to the pommel horse, why it’s called the “vaulting horse,” and why competitive gymnasts get two attempts on the apparatus.

 Table of Contents